julzinsights/julzinsightcom3/content/about.md

 sections:
   - type: content_section
     content: >
-      We focus on creating solutions using our well-researched and time-tested strategies.
-From the days of Geeky Technologies(2016) to now, it's been 8 years of metamorphosis, constant learning, and optimization.
+      From the days of Geeky Technologies(2015) to now, it's been 7 years of constant learning, metamorphosis, and optimization.

       But now it's time, time to make the shift from now to next.

-      Introducing **Julz Insight**, a digital studio focused on building impactful products, providing bespoke services, and creating cutting-edge solutions.
+      Introducing **Julz Insight**, a small tight-knit digital studio focused on building impactful products, providing bespoke services, and creating cutting-edge solutions.
+We are dedicated to ensuring your company/startup runs smoothly without having to worry about websites and branding as we offer comprehensive multidisciplinary services that fit your needs.

       Why choose us?